Home

 I'm glad you ask.
 Here is a step by step suggestion in the order you might want to take to get some mortgage help.

-Step 1. - Call your mortgage company and ask for some mortgage help.
+Step 1. - Call your lender and ask for some mortgage help.

 Step 2. - Ask what your payout penalty is if you pay out early.

-Step 3. - Ask if your mortgage is portable. (this should be written on your mortgage documents as well).
+Step 3. - Ask if your mortgage is portable. (this should be written on your documents as well).
+Check out what a Portable Mortgage means.

-Step 4. - Ask if your mortgage is assumable and if so, how long you are liable, should the buyer default on the mortgage. (this information should also be on your mortgage papers.)
+Step 4. - Ask if your loan is assumable and if so, how long you are liable, should the buyer default on the contract. (this information should also be on your contract papers.)
+For an explanation of An Assumable Mortgage

-Step 5. - Ask what your penalty would be, if you place a new mortgage with the same mortgage lender.
+Step 5. - Ask what your penalty would be, if you place a new home loan with them.

 Step 7. - Write all the answers given down to review later.